ChanseyIsTheBest/FPSLocker-Warehouse/README.md

 > 🔢 - *Logic* - it must be fixed to work correctly at higher FPS, example: `Pikmin 4`

-> 🔧 - *Hindered performance* - something in game is causing performance issues at higher FPS, either on its own - `r.Sync` setting in UE4/UE5 games) or when something from the above is adjusted, example: `Outer Wilds`
+> 🔧 - *Hindered performance* - something in game is causing performance issues at higher FPS, either on its own (`r.Sync` setting in UE4/UE5 games) or when something from the above is adjusted, example: `Outer Wilds`

 PATCH AVAILABILITY<br>
 ✝️ - patch is not possible to create<br>